beefyfinance/beefy-blog/content/articles/beefy-deploys-its-first-vaults-on-optimism.en.md

 ### What Optimism Vaults are available?

 Beefy will start compounding five Beethoven-X LP vaults on Optimism.
-As always, you can Zap into these using just one of the tokens in the LP pool and we’ll do the rest.

 ![](/uploads/vaults-1.png)